zedomel/eml-dataverse-metadatablock/README.md

 The presence of the :Languages database setting adds a dropdown in the header for multiple languages.
 For example to add English and French to the dropdown:

-`curl http://localhost:8080/api/admin/settings/:Languages -X PUT -d '[{"locale":"en","title":"English"},{"locale":"br","title":"Português"}]'`
+`curl http://localhost:8080/api/admin/settings/:Languages -X PUT -d '[{"locale":"en","title":"English"},{"locale":"br","title":"Português"},{"locale":"es","title":"Español"} ]'`

 When a user selects one of the available choices, the Dataverse user interfaces will be translated into that language (assuming you also configure the `lang` directory and populate it with translations as described below).

 ### Configuring the `lang` directory

-Translations for the Dataverse Software are stored in “properties” files in a directory on disk (e.g. /home/dataverse/langBundles) that you specify with the dataverse.lang.directory dataverse.lang.directory JVM option, like this:
+Translations for the Dataverse Software are stored in “properties” files in a directory on disk (e.g. /home/dataverse/langBundles) that you specify with the `dataverse.lang.directory` JVM option, like this:

 `asadmin --user=${ADMIN_USER} --passwordfile=${PASSWORD_FILE} create-jvm-options '-Ddataverse.lang.directory=/opt/payara/langproperties'`